sane8s/atom2taro/README.md

 Created by Sandra Yates, McGovern Historical Center, Texas Medical Center Library, July 14, 2021.
 The code is maintained and updated to address development changes in AtoM and/or TARO.
 Updates can be found at [github.com/sane8s/atom2taro](https://github.com/sane8s/atom2taro).
 Collaboration and recommendations are welcome.
 More details about the archival systems at [txarchives.org](https://txarchives.org/) and [accesstomemory.org](https://www.accesstomemory.org/).

 The code is based on the dtd2schema.xsl EAD DTD to Schema XSLT Conversion Version 200701 Alpha.
 Editors: Stephen Yearl (Yale) and Daniel V. Pitti (Virginia).
-There is also modified code from ead-schema-to-dtd.xsl, developed by Woodson Research Center, Fondren Library, Rice University, that converts <c> tags to <c##> hierarchy.
+There is also modified code from ead-schema-to-dtd.xsl, developed by Woodson Research Center, Fondren Library, Rice University, that converts '<c>' tags to <c##> hierarchy.

 ## How to Use
 1. Download and save atom2taro.xsl and TARO-clean.xsl to an accessible file location for staff.